liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-liferay-connected-services/02-activating-dxp/02-activating-your-dxp-server-with-lcs.markdown

     ![Figure 4: An environment's Registration tab lets you manage the token file used to connect DXP instances to the environment.](../../../../images-dxp/lcs-registration.png)

 5. Now you must use the Registration tab to generate, regenerate, and/or download the token file.
-Which of these actions you take here depend on what you did in the previous step, and whether the environment already has a token file.
+The actions you take here depend on two things: what you did in the previous step and whether the environment has a token file already.
 Note that if the environment already has a token file, the Generate Token button is replaced by the Download Token button:

     - **No existing token file:** Generate the token by clicking *Generate